 This month’s Eat Well, Spend Less theme is food for the holidays!

-While overnight dishes are my favorite ones to serve on Christmas because they allow me to focus on my family while still serving a delicious meal, they’re not just for Christmas morning!
+While overnight dishes are my favorite ones to serve for Christmas breakfast because they allow me to focus on my family while still serving a delicious meal, they’re not just for Christmas morning!
 Overnight breakfasts are perfect for the entire holiday season, with its extra hustle and bustle, especially travel days and those days with holiday functions (whether you’re attending or hosting).

 Some of these breakfast dishes are assembled the night before and baked in the morning.
 Some are baked ahead of time.
 And many can be frozen and then thawed and baked when you’re ready for them!